Interstate 40: Route description

 I-40 is the third-longest freeway in the United States, spanning 2556.61 mi across the southern half of the country.
 The longest stretch of the highway is in Tennessee, and the shortest is in California.
-The busiest stretch of I-40 is in Knoxville, concurrent with I-75, which has an annual average daily traffic volume of more than 210,000 vehicles.
+The busiest stretch of I-40 is in Knoxville, where it runs concurrently with I-75, which has an annual average daily traffic volume of more than 210,000 vehicles.
 The lowest traffic volumes are found on rural stretches in New Mexico, Texas, and Oklahoma, where the freeway carries fewer than 15,000 vehicles per day.